AsheraCordova/Core/README.md

 ### ListView
 Name                	| Description
 -------------       	| -------------
-filter				  | Method to filter the data presented in recycler view. filterDelay 	 	  | Delay before which filter will not be triggered.
+filter				  | Method to filter the data presented in list view. filterDelay 	 	  | Delay before which filter will not be triggered.
 Default is 100ms. filterId 	 	 	  | The id of the filter.
 Custom filters can be created by using FilterFatory.register(LowerCasePrefixFilter.class.getName(), new LowerCasePrefixFilter()); filterItemPath 	 	  |	Mandatory for filter to work.
 The path on the model object on which filter will be applied to the items.